Build A T-14

 Some of the tools are standard in any workshop or garage.
 The picture shows most of them, but there are a few more that will make life a whole lot easier or are a downright necessity in any woodshop.

 -Wood Clamps.
 There's an old woodworking adage that states, "you can never have enough wood clamps".
 How true that is.
-Although I have a bunch, I have found times when I could use even more.
-If you're working alone a lot like I do, a variety of wood clamps will really come in very handy.
+I may have a bunch, but I've had times when I could use even more.
+If you work alone a lot like I do, a variety of wood clamps will come in very handy.

--A soft faced Mallet.
-A couple of different kinds if possible.
+-A soft faced (rubber) Mallet/Dead Blow.
 They work great to 'urge' some pieces in place without damaging the surfaces of the wood.

 -A stiff scale.
 I like to use a variety of scales (or rulers if you like) when I work with wood.
-It makes life a whole lot easier when trying to get those 'exact' dimensions.
-I also use them to draw straight lines on my work pieces.
+It makes life a whole lot easier when trying to get those 'exact' dimensions or draw straight lines on my work pieces.
+One of mine even has cork glued to the back side to prevent slipping.

 -The Ice Pick.
-I use that to punch small center marks for screws such as in the hinges or anywhere else that a puncture mark is required.
+I have a bunch of these of different sizes.
+I make them on a grinder from old screw drivers or screw a long decking screw into the end of a cut off broom handle and then grind the head off to a fine point.
+I use them to punch small center marks for screws such as in the hinges or anywhere else that a puncture mark is required.
 Makes starting some kinds of screws much easier.
-An sharp 'awl' will do the same thing.

 -A good measuring tape.
-One that clips to your belt or pocket is best (although I think they all do that now).
+One that clips to your belt or pocket (although I think they all do that now).

 -A long driver to fit your drill.
 In this case you will be reaching thru the house to screw it to the pole and the drill just won't fit in far enough.